 where $\bar{\textbf{X}}_{i,j}$ is the $j$-th patch of the $i$-th input series.

 \textbf{Pre-trained LLM Backbone.} We design a lightweight input embedding layer to adapt raw temporal data for integration with the pre-trained LLM.
-This embedding layer linearly projects each patch into the token space expected by the LLM, formulated as $\tilde{\textbf{X}}_i=\mathrm{TE}(\bar{\textbf{X}}_{i})$, where $\mathrm{TE}(\cdot)$ denotes a learnable token embedding.
+The embedding layer linearly projects each patch into the token space, formulated as $\tilde{\textbf{X}}_i=\mathrm{TE}(\bar{\textbf{X}}_{i})$, where $\mathrm{TE}(\cdot)$ denotes a learnable token embedding.
 To preserve temporal ordering, we also incorporate a positional embedding layer $\mathrm{PE}(\cdot)$.
-The embedded inputs are then fed into $N$ Transformer blocks of a pre-trained LLM, with only $\mathrm{PE}(\cdot)$ and a layer normalization layer fine-tuned to significantly reduce the number of trainable parameters.
-Notably, the self-attention and FFN layers remain untouched to retain the rich knowledge obtained through pre-training.
-The overall process is described as:
+The embedded inputs are then fed into $N$ Transformer blocks of a pre-trained LLM, with only $\mathrm{PE}(\cdot)$ and layer normalization layers fine-tuned to significantly reduce the number of trainable parameters.
+Notably, self-attention and FFN layers remain untouched to retain the rich knowledge obtained through pre-training.
+The process is described as:

 where $\mathcal{T}^{(n)}, \bar{\textbf{H}}_{i}^{(n)}$ are the $n$-th Transformer block and corresponding hidden state of the $i$-th patch.